-Takes a full approach on the tactic aspects of the game and delivering thoughts about many aspects concerning the theory of it.
-Jonathan Wilson discusses several formations used over the years and their pros and cons, without praising a specific one as the best but instead describing the relative aspects around.
-You probably knew about Total Football and perhaps Catenaccio, but maybe you didn’t heard about W-system or W-defense - reading this book will learn you terms and historical facts to making you a football wiz.
+This is one of the most impressive books written about football (soccer) in aspects of research.
+The writer, Jonathan Wilson, must have been watching videos of old football games for endless of hours to present so many details of historical matches.
+His book takes a full approach on the tactic aspects of the game and the theory behind the development: from extreme attack to extreme forms of defense since football emerge until today.
+It discusses several formations used over the years: who was the inventor and what are their pros and cons.
+You probably knew about Total Football and perhaps Catenaccio, but maybe you haven't heard about W-system or W-defense – this book teaches terms and historical facts to making you a football wiz.

 Said about it: "Must surely go down as one of the most revelatory sports books of the year, as well as one of the best." – The Scotsman

-The Numbers Game: Why Everything You Know About Soccer Is Wrong - Chris Anderson & David Sully
+The Numbers Game: Why Everything You Know About Soccer Is Wrong – Chris Anderson and David Sully

 Said about it: “Anderson and Sally are adroit at guiding their readers but never patronizing or boring them.” – The Guardian

 If you want theoretical insights and if you want to view the game from a non-conventional way this book by Simon Kuper (also the awarded author of Football Against the Enemy and The Football Men) and Stefan Szymanski is for you.
-In a connected way to Anderson and Sally in The Numbers Games the authors of Soccernomics are investigating football from new angles and come up with some surprising and astonishing results.
+In some aspects linked to Anderson and Sally in The Numbers Games, the authors of Soccernomics are investigating football from new angles and come up with some surprising and astonishing results.
 The last part of the subtitle “Why the U.S., Japan, Australia-and Even Iraq-Are Destined to Become the Kings of the World’s Most Popular Sport” is, however a selling tactic and this statement is only covered by a short and speculative chapter.